Madagascar 3: Europe's Most Wanted: Plot

-When the train stops at the Alps, Alex convinces the circus animals to devise a new and exciting all-animal act that will restore their former glory.
-Marty and Stefano find a new passion in being shot out of a cannon, while Melman and Gloria become adept at dancing together on a tightrope.
-Gia persuades Alex to teach her "Trapeze Americano" and soon romance flourishes between the duo.
-Meanwhile, DuBois escapes from prison and resumes her hunt.
+While stopping at the Alps, Alex convinces the circus animals to devise a new and exciting act that will restore their former glory and amaze the promoter.
+Marty and Stefano discover a new passion in being shot out of a cannon, while Melman and Gloria become adept at dancing together on a tightrope.
+Gia persuades Alex to teach her "Trapeze Americano", and soon romance flourishes between the duo.
+Meanwhile, DuBois escapes from prison and restarts her chase.

-In London, Vitaly is afraid of failing again and considers ditching the show, but Alex helps him rediscover his passion by successfully assisting him in the opening act.
+In London, Vitaly is afraid of failing again and considers ditching the show, but Alex helps him rediscover his passion.
 The show succeeds, and the promoter signs a contract with the circus.
-DuBois then shows up along with her henchmen and, although the penguins foil them, a printed document detailing Alex that she was carrying exposes his group's true intentions.
-Feeling deceived and betrayed, the circus animals eject the quartet.
-After Julien ends his relationship with Sonya, the zoo and circus animals go their separate ways but arrive in Central Park simultaneously.
+DuBois then shows up along with her henchmen and, although the penguins foil them, a printed document detailing that Alex was carrying exposes his group's true intentions.
+Feeling betrayed, the circus animals eject the quartet.
+After Julien breaks up with Sonya, the zoo and circus animals go on their separate ways but arrive in Central Park simultaneously.
 Looking at their old home, the zoo animals realize how much their worldwide adventure has changed them and decide their true place is with the circus.
-Suddenly, the group are ambushed by DuBois, but before she can behead Alex, the zoo staff arrive and incorrectly believe that she is returning the missing animals.
+Suddenly, the group is ambushed by DuBois, but before she can behead Alex, the zoo staff arrive and incorrectly assume that she is returning the missing animals.
 Julien returns to the circus with the news as he reconciles with Sonya before the circus animals settle on rescuing their friends.

 Alex's group awaken in their old enclosures, now surrounded by high fencing.
-DuBois is being honored by the zoo staff, but she rejects their offered reward money and secretly attempts to kill Alex with a poison-filled dart.
-The circus animals soon save the quartet and they work together to defeat DuBois.
-Alex's group officially joins the circus, having finally found their one true home and calling, while the penguins ship DuBois and her men to Madagascar as retribution.
+DuBois is being honored by the zoo staff, but she rejects their offered reward money and secretly attempts to kill Alex with a poison-filled dart in public.
+The circus animals soon save the quartet, and they work together to defeat DuBois.
+Alex's group officially joins the circus, having finally found their one true home, while the penguins ship DuBois and her henchmen to Madagascar as retribution.